 Jackson is a relatively large city located in the state of Mississippi.
 With a population of 170,674 people and 50 constituent neighborhoods, Jackson is the largest community in Mississippi.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Jackson is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Jackson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Jackson is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Jackson who work in office and administrative support (14.64%), sales jobs (10.25%), and food service (7.48%).

-The percentage of people in Jackson who are college-educated is somewhat higher than the average US community of 21.84%: 26.01% of adults in Jackson have at least a bachelor's degree.
+The overall education level of Jackson is somewhat higher than in the average US city of 21.84%: 26.01% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Jackson in 2010 was $19,042, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
 This equates to an annual income of $76,168 for a family of four.
 However, Jackson contains both very wealthy and poor people as well.